High-frequency trader convicted in first U.S. spoofing case

 “The defendant’s trading activities disrupted the markets in his favor and against legitimate traders and investors,” said Zachary Fardon, U.S. Attorney for the Northern District of Illinois.

-The trial spanned seven days, but the jury in Chicago convicted Coscia on six counts of commodities fraud and six counts of spoofing, all of the charges he had faced, after deliberating for just about an hour.
+The jury in Chicago convicted Coscia on six counts of commodities fraud and six counts of spoofing, all of the charges he had faced, after deliberating for about an hour.

 Each count of commodities fraud carries a maximum sentence of 25 years in prison and a $250,000 fine.
 Each count of spoofing carries a maximum sentence of 10 years in prison and a $1 million fine.